zenml-io/zenml/examples/tekton_pipelines_orchestration/README.md

 `<PATH_TO_YOUR_GCP_BUCKET>` with the actual URIs of your container registry and bucket.
 You will also need to replace `<NAME_OF_GCP_KUBERNETES_CONTEXT>` with the kubernetes context pointing to your gcp cluster.

-Finally, you would have to replace the MySQL parameters in the metadata store command.
-In this example, we have show-cased the insecure way to do it, but you might want to do it via [secrets](https://docs.zenml.io/component-gallery/secrets-managers).

-See [here](https://docs.zenml.io/mlops-stacks/metadata-stores/mysql) for more information about setting up a MySQL metadata store on the cloud.

 ```bash
 # In order to create the GCP artifact store, we need to install one additional ZenML integration: